deeptools/HiCExplorer/README.rst

 **Install by cloning this repository:**

-You can install any one of the deepTools branches on command line (linux/mac) by cloning this git repository :
+You can install any one of the HiCExplorer branches on command line (linux/mac) by cloning this git repository:

 ::